osullik/Privacy-Impact-Assessment-Nexus-Ontology/README.md

 | Time	        	    | 		 		 |				 | occursWhen  | 				  |				 |
 | Location        	    | 		 		 |				 | 			   | locatesWhere	  |				 |

+## INTERSECTION
+- Where a Persona Entity and a Device Entity overlap in userID we make an assertion that they are the one being threatened.
+There is room to extend this based on proximity to other users, but that will come on future work (though I note it is possible using the existing Social IoT Dataset)
+- Where a Persona and Device share a user ID, a check compares the Collection Vectors available to the Device, and the Persona Elements being projected by the individual.
+Where there is an equivalency (i.e. a "Compromises" sub-relationship (such as "seesWho" between "senses:Sight" and "privacy:Identity" that will be instantiated in the KB))

 ## THE DEVICE ENTITY
 - The Device entity is designed as a 'PortKey' (ontology bridge).
 It serves as the interface point for the abstraction layer of the privacy impact assessment distinct from the physical network or device.
 In this manner, a the extensibility of this ontology to others is maximised.